dalaing/behaviors-and-events/talk/slides.md

 ##

-We're going to start with a program that echoes the input from the user.
+We're going to incrementally put together a program that echoes the input from the user.

 ##